-I am currently a Quantitative Researcher at Facebook focusing on civic engagement, elections and social media.
+I am currently a Quantitative Researcher at Facebook on the Privacy and Data Use Team.
+Previously I worked on Civic and Election Integrity.

-I am also a Research Fellow at the La Follette School of Public Affairs at the University of Wisconsin - Madison.
+Before coming to Facebook, I was a Research Fellow at the La Follette School of Public Affairs at the University of Wisconsin - Madison.
 I received my PhD from the Department of Political Science at the University of California, San Diego.

 My primary academic research interest is the political economy of development, especially in sub-Saharan Africa.
 My dissertation, titled Traditional Authority in the State: Chiefs, Elections, and Taxation in Ghana, looks at the clientelistic relationship between local politicians and chiefs.
 This research was funded by a National Science Foundation Graduate Research Fellowship and a Dissertation Improvement Grant.